Vakoun Issouf Bayo: Dunajská Streda

 Bayo joined Dunajská Streda in March 2018.
-He made his Slovak league debut against ŠK Slovan Bratislava on 18 March 2018.
+He made his Slovak league debut against Slovan Bratislava on 18 March 2018.

 Celtic

 Bayo moved to Scottish Premiership club Celtic in January 2019.
 He was left out of the Celtic squad for the later stages of the 2018–19 UEFA Europa League, with the club only able to register three of their four January window signings.
 He made his debut for Celtic against Kilmarnock on 17 February 2019, coming on as a late substitute shortly before Scott Brown scored a late winner.

 Toulouse (loan)

 On 12 August 2020, Bayo signed for French club Toulouse, on a one-year loan, with an additional option to buy.

 Gent

 On 9 July 2021, Bayo signed for Belgian First Division A club Gent on a four-year deal.

 Charleroi

 On 22 December 2021, Bayo agreed to join Charleroi on loan until the end of the season, with an option to buy.
 On 16 May 2022, Charleroi confirmed that they had exercised the option to purchase and had signed Bayo on a contract until 2026 after a successful loan spell that saw him score eleven goals in sixteen matches.